 The Global Languages and Cultures Room serves as a space to explore pedagogies of learning and approaches to creativity using immersive technologies.
-It curates projects that offer insights into the potential of these technologies for teaching language, and culture, and addressing challenging topics like culture and identity.
-The following are a sample of the projects that I have led, fostered, and curated in the room.
+As Director I curate projects that offer insights into the potential of these technologies for teaching language and culture, and addressing challenging topics like identity and intercultural learning.
+The following is a sample of the projects I have led, fostered, and curated in the room.

 The Other Side is a project developed through the ETC, incorporating projections onto glass, enabling questions, polls, and media display.
 Although the pandemic disrupted its progress, the software platform and hardware components have been developed.
 However, certain aspects, like projection brightness, remain unresolved.
 Testing a modified version of the project is planned for Fall 2023, with summer preparations to experiment with alternative projectors and switch control to handheld mobile devices.

 Intertwined is a new project exploring storytelling, sharing, and secrets.
 Combining digital projection with an old analog telephone, the installation guides users through a narrative introduction before inviting them to contribute personal recollections and memories to an archive of oral histories.
 The project aligns with the room’s mission of providing a safe space for discussing difficult subjects and promoting acceptance and openness around issues of identity.
 The installation opened in May 2023, with expectations of evolving based on visitor experiences and feedback.

 CMU offers numerous groups, institutions, studios, and initiatives that support events, workshops, festivals, and projects.
 The Frank-Ratchye STUDIO for Creative Inquiry, in particular, aligns with the mission of the Global Languages and Cultures Room by fostering artistic, creative, and experimental outcomes.
 Both spaces work well together, promote events, share resources, and facilitate student projects, creating opportunities for future collaboration.